-Market risk is exposure to losses due to adverse changes in financial markets (for example, movements in interest rates or exchange rates).
+Market risk is exposure to losses due to adverse changes in financial markets.

 Latvijas Banka is exposed to interest rate risk due to investing in foreign debt securities and interest rate derivatives that are subject to interest rate fluctuations and have been purchased within the course of investment management.
 Latvijas Banka manages interest rate risk by using a modified duration and deviation limits set individually for each investment portfolio.